Windsurf-Samples/windsurf-walkthrough/README.md

 ### Option 1: Introductory Tutorials

-Begin by following the guides in [guides](/guides) to explore different ways of working with Windsurf.
+Begin by following the [guides](/guides) to explore different ways of working with Windsurf.
 While these files will be cloned to your local machine, it is recommended you open these files in Github for readability.

 ### Option 2: Advanced Workshop